nf-core/variantbenchmarking/docs/usage.md

   - `prepy`: Uses prepy in order to normalize test files.
 This option is only applicable for happy benchmarking of germline analysis ([prepy](https://github.com/Illumina/hap.py/tree/master))
   - `filter_contigs`: Filter out extra contigs.
 It is common for truth files not to include extra contigs.

-Filtration of tst variants are controlled through the following parameters:
+Filtration of the variants are controlled through the following parameters:

 - `exclude_expression`: Use ([bcftools expressions](https://samtools.github.io/bcftools/bcftools.html#expressions) to exclude variants)
 - `include_expression`: Use ([bcftools expressions](https://samtools.github.io/bcftools/bcftools.html#expressions) to include variants)